Meet our Pride 2019 Performers!

 Schermann is a full-time music and tech nerd.
 They are thrilled to be part of the band again this year.

 In her fifth year with RCC, Peg is very happy to be singing with the RCC.
 First and foremost, she would like to thank her spouse Wilma and son Chris for all their love and support.
 Additionally, she would like to thank her fellow choir members for being so supportive and so much fun to sing with!
 She would also like to thank Trader Joe’s for the weekly flowers; ELPC for the space to sing in; and Jeffry, Bill, and Jessica for all they do!

 A native of South Carolina and proud alumna of East Tennessee State University, when she is not singing in the choir, Edie engages in coed and women’s softball teams, reading, and traveling.
 She would like to thank Natalya, friends, and family for encouragement and support in all of her endeavors!

-Jefferey Shiring is delighted to be re-joining the RCC for the cabaret after a three-year hiatus to complete his master of social work degree at the University of Pittsburgh.
+Jefferey Shiring is delighted to have re-joined the RCC after a three-year hiatus to complete his master of social work degree at the University of Pittsburgh.
 He joins his husband, Ray Blackwell, and the rest of the choir in an effort to make this show especially memorable.

 Kurt is happy to be singing baritone, after years as a tenor.
 When not singing with the RCC and the ELPC Chancel Choir, he works as an oral pathologist at the Pitt School of Dental Medicine and plays in Frick Park as an Urban Eco-Steward.